lpil/web-dev-intro/source/tutorials/an-introduction-to-sinatra.html.md

 ---
-layout: page
-title: Introduction to Sinatra
+title: An Introduction to Sinatra
 ---

 ## What is Sinatra?